deiviiss/teslo-shop/README.md

 # Description
-Teslo-Shop is a modern, full-stack eCommerce application template designed to jumpstart the development of online stores with efficiency and ease.
+Moda-Shop is a modern, full-stack eCommerce application template designed to jumpstart the development of online stores with efficiency and ease.
 Built on the robust foundations of Next.js, React, and Prisma, it offers a seamless development experience with out-of-the-box support for responsive layouts, dynamic routing, and server-side rendering, ensuring fast, scalable, and SEO-friendly web applications.

 # Development
 Steps to start the app in development